-- Once you start with a technique, like singing to your baby, try to be as repetitive as possible (sing the same song at the same time of the day).
+- When starting with a technique, like singing to your baby, make it repetitive (sing the same song at the same time every day)

-- Use one prenatal stimulation technique at a time (your baby can’t pay attention to several stimuli at the same time).
+- Use one stimulus at a time (your baby can’t focus on a hundred things at once)

-- Make sure that your baby is awake before starting.
+- Make sure your baby is awake before starting

-- Use these techniques at least twice a week.
+- Use the techniques at least twice a week

 - And don’t forget that involving your partner or a family member helps create an incredible emotional bond!

 It’s time to give your baby an unforgettable sensory experience as they prepare to conquer the outside world!
 Let’s turn prenatal stimulation into a real party!